-With all of this pressure on investors and blockchain related business owners, many are fleeing to more welcoming climates where taxes are less onerous or even non-existing, and where governments promote the development of new technology.
+With all of this pressure on investors, many are fleeing to more welcoming climates where taxes are lower or even non-existing and where governments promote the development of new technology.

 Disclaimer: I’m not an accountant or tax lawyer.
 The information in this article was gathered as part of my personal research, by consulting with different experts, and by talking with people who have done it before.
 I’m sharing my own thoughts, but you should always ask a professional for individual advice before you proceed.